joselo-de/common-geo/README.md

-## Secure Internet Communications and the Web Servers Behind It
+## CommonCrawlMap: A visual representation of the Internet
 ### Jose L Garcia
 ### January, 2020